pyccel/pyccel/developer_docs/order_docs.md

 ### Ordering in C code

-The arrays in `C` code, are flattened into a one dimensional string, `strides` and `shape` are used to navigate the array (unlike `Numpy`. `Pyccel`'s strides use 'number of elements' instead of 'number of bytes' as a unit)
+The arrays in `C` code, flattened into a one dimensional array, `strides` and `shape` are used to navigate the array (unlike `Numpy`. `Pyccel`'s strides use 'number of elements' instead of 'number of bytes' as a unit)
 While the `order_c ndarrays` only require a simple copy to be populated, `order_f` array creation requires slightly different steps.

 Example: